-How will a 1:1 laptop initiative enhance learning?
+How will a 1:1 technology initiative enhance learning?

-The use of a laptop will contribute to student’s understanding of our quickly changing world.
-Our students will learn more and they will learn in new ways, preparing them for the 21st century.
-Laptops will support students as they learn at various skill levels and through a variety of learning styles.
-Students will be engaged in classroom projects that reach beyond the classroom and allow students anytime access to learning.
+The use of technology will contribute to student’s understanding of our quickly changing world.
+Our students will learn more and do so in new ways using the skills and devices needed in future employment, thus preparing them for the college and career success.
+These devices will support students as they learn at various skill levels and through a variety of learning styles.
+Students will be engaged in classroom projects that reach beyond the classroom and allow access to learning and resources outside of the school day.
 These projects support, enhance, and align with the Rutherford County curriculum, the NC Standards and the National Education Technology Standards.

 What are the educational benefits of laptops?